Edwin Muir: Biography

 Between 1921 and 1923, Muir lived in Prague, Dresden, Italy, Salzburg and Vienna; he returned to the UK in 1924.
 Between 1925 and 1956, Muir published seven volumes of poetry which were collected after his death and published in 1991 as The Complete Poems of Edwin Muir.
 From 1927 to 1932 he published three novels, and in 1935 he came to St Andrews, where he produced his controversial Scott and Scotland (1936).
 In 1939 in St Andrews, Muir had a religious experience and from then onwards thought of himself as Christian, seeing Christianity as being as revolutionary as socialism.
 From 1946 to 1949 he was Director of the British Council in Prague and Rome.
 1950 saw his appointment as Warden of Newbattle Abbey College (a college for working-class men) in Midlothian, where he met fellow Orcadian poet, George Mackay Brown.
+He was awarded a CBE in the 1953 Coronation Honours.
 In 1955 he was made Norton Professor of English at Harvard University.
-He returned to Britain in 1956 but died in 1959 at Swaffham Prior, Cambridgeshire, and was buried there.
+He returned to Britain in 1956 and died in 1959 in Cambridge.
+He was buried in Swaffham Prior, Cambridgeshire.

-A memorial bench was erected in 1962 to Muir in the idyllic village of Swanston, Edinburgh, where he spent time during the 1950s.
+A memorial bench was erected in 1962 to Muir in Swanston, Edinburgh, where he spent time during the 1950s.
 His wife wrote a memoir of their life together in 1967.
 She lived for another eleven years and died on the Isle of Bute.

 Work

 His childhood in remote and unspoiled Orkney represented an idyllic Eden to Muir, while his family's move to the city corresponded in his mind to a deeply disturbing encounter with the "fallen" world.
 Muir came to regard his family's movement from Orkney to Glasgow as a movement from Eden to Hell.
 The emotional tensions of that dichotomy shaped much of his work and deeply influenced his life.
-The following quotation expresses the basic existential dilemma of Edwin Muir's life:
+The following quotation expresses the basic existential dilemma of Muir's life: